LeGrandMAG/my100daysofOpenSource/README.md

 ### Progress:

-Today I worked on an online shared clipboard project.
+Today I worked on an online shared Clipboard project.
 It is a project that help people share their clipboard with other people through a link.
-After checking the project, I noticed that the button ( submit button as well as another button where not well styled: the text color was similar to the background and it was not interactive enough).
+After checking the project, I noticed that the button (submit button as well as another button where not well styled: the text color was similar to the background and it was not interactive enough).
+More details on that can be found on the issue [#60](https://github.com/fadkeabhi/CLIPBOARD/issues/60).

+ I made my PR (pull request) can be found [here](https://github.com/fadkeabhi/CLIPBOARD/pull/68).

 ### Thoughts:

 This was the first time for me to work on a php web project.
 So, I had to do some research about how to run a php file locally.
 (Which I did not succeed doing.
 I just ended up copying the html code and creating another index.html file to be able to apply the styling.
 Even though I lost a lot of time trying to set up the environment for the pho I was not able to successfully do that 😂.
 It was a nice try though.

 ## Day 2/100 October 10th:

 ### Progress:

-Today I worked on the homepage of Lokole.
+Today I worked on the homepage of Lokole Project from Ascoderu.
+Lokole is a project made by some wonderful human being in Canada willing to provide access to communications to marginalized people in Congo.
 By providing the support into adding an SSL certificate to protect their websites.

+  My issue can be found [here](https://github.com/ascoderu/ascoderu.github.io/issues/25#issuecomment-1272299705).

 ### Thoughts:

 At first, I thought that they will be assigning me that responsibility to encrypt the HTTPS, but things did not work out as I planned.
 I just provided the link explaining how to proceed to restore the HTTPS encryption.
+I did not make any pull directly but I raised an issue that raised the maintainers attention.

+### Links:

+  You can learn more about the **Lokole Project** by clicking [here](https://ascoderu.ca/).

 ## Day 1/100 October 9th: